Chick-fil-A was banned from San Antonio’s airport. The Texas attorney general says it’s ‘discriminatory.’

 Texas Gov. Greg Abbott (R) wrote on Twitter that the ban “has the stench of religious discrimination against Chick-fil-A.”

-Texas Senator Ted Cruz said that the “citizens of beautiful San Antonio deserve more delicious sandwiches, and fewer rabid attacks against companies because of their charitable giving to the community.”
+Sen. Ted Cruz (R-Tex.) said that the “citizens of beautiful San Antonio deserve more delicious sandwiches, and fewer rabid attacks against companies because of their charitable giving to the community.”

 Republican Congressman Chip Roy, who represents the state’s 21st Congressional District, which includes parts of San Antonio, wrote an open letter to the city council this week, scolding members for the vote.